 COVID-19 and changes to working conditions

-On 10 June 2021, the Minister for Planning and Public Spaces signed a new Order, the Environmental Planning and Assessment (COVID-19 Development - Construction Work Days) Order (No 2) 2021 (Order), which allows construction work to occur from 7am to 5pm on Saturday and limited work from 9am to 5pm on Sunday.
+On 30 July 2021, the Minister for Planning and Public Spaces signed a new Order, the Environmental Planning and Assessment (COVID-19 Development - Construction Work Days) Order (No 3) 2021 (Order), which allows construction work to occur on Saturday, Sundays and Public Holidays, as specified on the development consent to occur during the week.

 This is necessary to ensure workers can practice social distancing and allow construction work to continue safely throughout the COVID-19 pandemic.